LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer

 where $\mathcal{G}^{l,l+M}_k(\cdot)$ denotes the prediction produced by the expert group and $\bm{u}_t(\bm{x}_t \mid \bm{x}_1)$ is the ground-truth velocity at timestep $t$.
 By training each group exclusively on its respective timestep interval, \arch{} encourages timestep specialization, allowing the model to learn timestep-specific representations across the flow-matching process.

-\textbf{Inference.} At inference time with $T'$ sampling steps, we begin by precomputing the multimodal hidden states required for conditioning at each transformer layer.
-These multimodal representations are computed once at the start of inference and cached for reuse across all timesteps.
-Then, for each timestep $t \in [t_k, t_{k+1}]$, only the associated expert layer group $\mathcal{G}^{l,l+M}_k$ is activated to perform a forward pass from layer $l$ to layer $M$.
-This process is repeated across all $T'$ timesteps, with only $M = L/K$ layers evaluated per step.
-Compared to standard diffusion models or flow-matching models that execute all $L$ layers at every step, this design significantly reduces the inference-time complexity from $\mathcal{O}(L \times T')$ to $\mathcal{O}(M \times T')$.
-This leads to a significant reduction in computational cost and latency during generation, without sacrificing generation quality.
+\textbf{Inference.} Let $C_{\text{layer}}$ denote the average forward compute cost of one Transformer layer per step.
+At inference time with $T'$ sampling steps, for each timestep $t \in [t_k, t_{k+1}]$, \arch{} activates only the associated expert layer group $\mathcal{G}^{l,l+M}_k$ to perform a forward pass from layer $l$ to layer $l+M$.
+This process is repeated across all $T'$ timesteps, with only $M\!=\!L/K$ layers evaluated per step.
+The multimodal hidden states, required for conditioning at each transformer layer, are computed once at the start of the inference and cached for reuse across all timesteps.
+Given one-time caching cost $C_{\text{cache}}$, the total inference cost for \arch{} is $C_{\text{cache}} + T' \times M \times C_{\text{layer}}$.
+In contrast, conventional diffusion models or flow-matching models execute all $L$ layers at every step, with total inference cost $C_{\text{cache}} + T' \times L \times C_{\text{layer}}$.
+The resulting relative speedup $S$ is